-The easiest way to change between tracking and non tracking is to change the "Programming Mode" by pressing soft button B in the Setup Window and choosing one of the modes - Normal, Theatre Non-Tracking, Theatre Tracking or Hog II Warp.
+The easiest way to change between tracking and non tracking is to change the "Programming Mode" by pressing soft button B in the Setup Window and choosing one of the modes.
+For non tracking select Live (Chase) or Theatre Non Tracking.
+All other modes are tracking.